xmartlabs/xmartlabs.github.io/_posts/2017-11-3-React-native-line.md

 At this point, you should use the promise callbacks to handle the information returned by Line and continue your autentication flow as needed.

 ## Where to go from here
-We hope this works as a good introduction to this open source library.
+We hope our article works as a good introduction to this open source library.
 On GitHub you'll find everything you need to get started.
 If you want to collaborate, feel free to [contribute](https://github.com/xmartlabs/react-native-line) with this library.
+If you need help to develop your project, drop us a [line](hi@xmartlabs.com)!